-How to Make Lemony Apple Jam: Step by Step With Pictures
+How to Make Lemony Apple Jam (Step by Step Guide With Pictures)

 - 3 unpeeled tart green apples (cored and cut into small pieces)